jadebustos/devopslabs/wrkshp-ansible/00-1st-steps.md

 ## Privilege escalation

-To perform administrative tasks you will need to configure sudo to become root.
+To perform administrative tasks you will need to configure sudo to become root in the client server.
 So you will have to create the file **/etc/sudoers.d/ansible** with:

 ```bash
 ansible ALL=(ALL) NOPASSWD:ALL